xtaran/ratpoison-desktop/README.md

 ### The Early Days: FVWM

-While being a heavy [FVWM](http://www.fvwm.org/) user for nearly 15 years, I now run tiling window managers on all my “desktops” and laptops, ranging from a first generation 7" ASUS EeePC 701 4G netbook (unfortunately died in early 2014, has been replaced by a 9" ASUS EeePC 900A) over a Sun UltraSparc 10 to a full-fledged multihead
+While having been a heavy [FVWM](http://www.fvwm.org/) user for nearly 15 years, I now run tiling window managers on all my “desktops” and laptops, ranging from a first generation 7" ASUS EeePC 701 4G netbook (unfortunately died in early 2014, has been replaced by a 9" ASUS EeePC 900A) over a Sun UltraSparc 10 to a full-fledged multihead